-It’s empowering when you understand the mechanisms that cause your back pain.
+It’s empowering when you understand the mechanisms that cause your low back pain.

-I interview you to find out as much as possible about your lifestyle, habits, injury history and any other factors that may have contributed to your injury.
-Often the damage is done long before the moment you became aware that you had injured your back.
+I interview you to find out as much as possible about your lifestyle, habits, injury history and any other factors that may contribute to your low back pain.

 Then I take you through an in-depth bio-mechanical assessment to observe how you move and identify the postures, movements and loads that provoke your pain.

 Once you learn how to avoid provoking your pain triggers your back will be able to begin healing itself.

 I’ll teach you basic movement tools and ‘spine hygiene’ so that you can go about your daily routine without provoking your back pain.
 The goal at this stage is to wind down your pain sensitivity.

 For your pain to desensitise and your back to heal you need to avoid provoking your pain unnecessarily.
 Imagine repeatedly stubbing your toe.
 Each time you do it, it will become more and more sensitised until the pain eventually becomes unbearable.
 In this sense, your back is no different.

 To begin with, I’ll show you how to adopt pain-free postures (sitting, standing and lying down) so that you can get relief from your back pain.

 Then I’ll teach you movement strategies so you can move without provoking your pain.
 We all move using habitual patterns of movement.
 If you’ve experienced a gradual onset of pain there’s a good chance that pain-causing movements are embedded into your daily routine.
 I’ll help you to identify these and teach you how to move with confidence in a more spine-sparing way.